What you need to know about Marburg virus

 What is Marburg?

-Marburg virus disease (MVD) is a severe, highly infectious viral haemorrhagic fever similar to Ebola.
+Marburg virus disease is a severe, highly infectious viral haemorrhagic fever similar to Ebola.
 The virus has a high mortality rate – estimated to exceed 50% - and poses a significant public health risk due to the lack of a specific treatment or vaccine.

 The virus is transmitted from fruit bats (Rousettus species) to humans.
 Once a person is infected, Marburg spreads through direct contact with bodily fluids such as blood, vomit, or diarrhoea, making caregivers, family members, and healthcare workers particularly vulnerable.
 The virus is not airborne but can also spread through contaminated surfaces.
 Even after death, the virus remains contagious, especially during burial.